NATA 2026 Eligibility Criteria, Syllabus & Preparation Tips

 1. Understand the Exam Structure & Pattern

-2. Make your personalised study plan
+2. Make your personalized study plan

 - Begin the preparation at least 6-7 months before the exam.